jhaskinsjr/nebula/README.md

 willingly, intentionally, fully aware of the performance ramifications.
 Notwithstanding this, I chose to trade away speed for flexibility.

---
-SOFTWARE architecture
+## Software Architecture

-As mentioned in the preceding section, ussim uses a collection of independent microservices, each with its own task (e.g., fetch instruction bytes, service register file operations), all communicating over a shared "party line," implemented over TCP.
+As mentioned in the preceding section, ussim uses a collection of independent microservices, each with its own role (e.g., fetch instruction bytes, service register file operations), all communicating over a shared "party line," implemented over TCP.

-There are two main communication channels: "results" and "events."
+There are two main communication channels: `result` and `event`.
 The former, as its name implies, is concerned with broadcasting output from the various microservices, whereas the latter is concerned with broadcasing requests for actions to be taken.
-To ask for the value stored in a register, an event is sent, e.g.,
+To ask for the value stored in a register, an `event` is sent, e.g.,

     service.tx({'event': {
         'arrival': 1 + state.get('cycle'),